Authorial Illustration Projects

 It wast the halfway point a two year Masters in Authorial and Illustration Practice at Falmouth University.
 I have to say one of the best educational experiences of my life.

 I marked the point by painting a Nocturne.
 'The Deep Blue Sea'.
 After the exhibition I kept visiting the painting asking the question when the setting was?
-And Is it of a modern weekend sailing or a dramatic whale hunt of the 18th and 19th century?
+And Is it a modern weekend sailing or a dramatic whale hunt of the 18th and 19th century?
 It was to be the latter.
 Some where in the 19 century whaling voyages from one of the whaling towns around the coast of Great Britain. ....
 I then began to write a poem about a whale hunt.
 The story is told from the Old Sperm whales perspective.
 And of course illustrations to accompany the poetry and a 'dummy book' was made for my final submission of the MA.
 That poem led me into my dissertation, on how whaling powered the industrial revolution.
 Focusing on two ships and the town of Whitby where they where from.
-The ship in the Poem is 'Lively".
+The ship in the Poem is the 'Lively".

 Update.
 18 Sept 24.
 New illustrations have been added to the layout and general changes made.